rleal/strTruncator/README.md

-[strTruncator] - jQuery plugin for truncate strings
+strTruncator - jQuery plugin for truncate strings
 ===================================================

 What is it?
 -----------
-Is a plugin for jQuery that truncates strings to a determinate number of characters, appending an ending string like "...".
-When the user hovers the string, the original shown with an animation, overlaping the truncated.
-Is possible to offset this tooltip via options.
+It is a plugin for jQuery that truncates strings to a given number of characters, appending an ending string like "...".
+When the user hovers over the string, the original text is shown with an animation, overlaping the truncated one.

-If the original string length is minor than maxLength, the script do nothing.
+If the original string length is minor than maxLength, the script does nothing.

 [Demo here](http://test.rleal.com/strTruncator/)